How to recycle/upcycle old books - list

 Here is a one example on paper recycling using newspapers: Weaved paper basket.

-3. Making recycled paper from text block.
+3. Making recycled paper from a text block.

 By simply shredding the paper, soaking it in water and then turning it to a pulp we can create our own recycled paper.
 This would be a true recycle and not just an upcycle.